SphaeroX/sensirion-sen66-esp32/README.md

 # sensirion-sen66-esp32

 This project targets the **Seeed Studio XIAO ESP32‑S3** using PlatformIO.
-It reads a **Sensirion SEN66** and uploads all available signals to **ThingSpeak** using self written libraries only.
+It reads a **Sensirion SEN66** and streams measurements to **InfluxDB**.

-Additionally the firmware can stream measurements to **InfluxDB** and a companion Express.js dashboard located in `/dashboard` visualizes the data on mobile devices.
+A companion Express.js dashboard located in `/dashboard` visualizes the data on mobile devices.

 ---
 ## Getting Started

 ### 1. Clone the project